GeorgeGathura/UFTP_System/README.md

 - Implement acknowledgement on client side
 - Remove setTimeout hack after implementing acknowledgement on client side

+## Discussion on 5th MAr
+- Fixed an issue where server seems to expect 2 sequences instead of just one
+- Large files seem to be corrupted
+- Look into refactoring some of the code

 ## Questions to handle next time:

 - Dropped packets